Hawaiian Chicken on a Breeo Fire Pit

-Carefully cooked chicken breast with a smoky barbecue sauce and a lightly sweet pineapple with vegetables is a truly fantastic recipe for your next barbecue weekend.
-Although the pineapple is the basis for this delicious Hawaiian chicken and the main ingredient that gives this recipe its unique flavor, adding different vegetables will bring the most out of this dish.
+Chicken breast with a smoky barbecue sauce and a lightly sweetened pineapple with vegetables is truly a fantastic recipe for your next backyard bash.
+Although the pineapple is the basis for this delicious Hawaiian chicken, and the main ingredient that gives this recipe its unique flavor, adding different vegetables will bring the most out of this dish.
 We decided to go with sliced zucchini and finely chopped bell pepper, but you could also add some tomatoes, eggplants, or even onions.
 Sprinkle everything with some freshly squeezed lemon juice before serving and enjoy!

 3 pieces (about 7oz each) boneless chicken breast

 2 tsp soy sauce

 For the Barbeque Sauce:

 ¼ cup apple cider vinegar